lequanne/c4c-test-chrome-extension/README.md

 # c4c-test-chrome-extension

-<p>This chrome extension was built as a technique for the <a href="https://medium.com/code-for-canada/meet-the-2019-code-for-canada-fellows-6291c60a32ef">Code for Canada team at the National Energy Board</a> to visualise and test design changes on the Board's <a href="https://apps.neb-one.gc.ca/REGDOCS/">federal energy regulatory database, named REGDOCs,</a> in real time.
+<p>This chrome extension was built as a technique for the <a href="https://medium.com/code-for-canada/meet-the-2019-code-for-canada-fellows-6291c60a32ef">Code for Canada team at the Canada Energy Regulator</a> to visualise and test design changes on the Board's <a href="https://apps.cer-rec.gc.ca/REGDOCS/">federal energy regulatory database, named REGDOCs,</a> in real time.
 This is useful because: </p>

 <ul>
  <li>No access is required to the website's source files to test ideas</li>